cocos/cocos-docs/en/engine/event/event-emit.md

 }, this);
 ```

-Besides listening with `on`, we can also use the `once` interface.
+Besides listening with `on`, the `once` interface can also be used.
 The `once` listener will shut the event being listened to after the listener function responds.

 ## Canceling listeners